-Food Stamp Reauthorization
+New Rulemaking Packages Food Stamp Reauthorization

-On May 13, 2002, President Bush signed the Farm Security and Rural Investment Act of 2002 into law.
+n May 13, 2002, President Bush signed the Farm Security and Rural Investment Act of 2002 into law.
 This Act contains the Food Stamp Reauthorization Act of 2002, which legislates mandatory changes to the Food Stamp Act of 1977.
-Most of these mandatory changes must be implemented effective October 1, 2002.
-On September 30, 2002, DSS amended-on an emergency basis-sections 63-403, 63-405, 63-409, and 63-502 of the MPP to implement the mandatory federal changes to the Food Stamp Program.
-Among other things, the changes restore food stamp eligibility to all legal immigrant children, regardless of date of entry to U.S., and to all legal immigrant adults who have been in the U.S. for five years; restore certain disabled noncitizens to federal food stamp eligibility; increase the resource limit for households with a disabled member from \$2,000 to \$3,000; and restructure the standard deduction from one amount for all households to 8.31 percent of the net income limit, which varies based on household size.
+Most of these mandatory changes were required to be implemented by October 1, 2002.
+On September 30, 2002, DSS amended on an emergency basis-sections 63-403, 63-405, 63-409, and 63-502 of the MPP, to implement the mandatory federal changes to the Food Stamp Program.
+Among other things, the changes restore food stamp eligibility to all legal immigrant children, regardless of date of entry to the U.S., and to all legal immigrant adults who have been in the U.S. for five years; restore certain disabled noncitizens to federal food stamp eligibility; increase the resource limit for households with a disabled member from \$2,000 to \$3,000; and restructure the standard deduction from one amount for all households to 8.31 percent of the net income limit, which varies based on household size.